edwardezs/windows-service/README.md

 - `make stop` - stops the Windows service process
 - `make delete` - deletes the Windows service.
 If the service is running, it will be stopped first

-Can be managed through Task Manager of `sc.exe`.
+Can be managed through Task Manager or `sc.exe`.

 ### Configuration File